ayvi-0001/dotfiles/bin/README.md

 This directory is a mix of bash/python scripts.

-Some scripts may require modification for use, for example `tailscale status` is used to retrieve device IPs where needed, this may need to be switched out for `read -p` or something another command.
+Some scripts may require modification for use, for example `tailscale status` is used to retrieve device IPs where needed, this may need to be switched out for `read -p` or some other command.

 The shebang for some python scripts points to [`uv`](https://docs.astral.sh/uv/), and will look similar to this: